Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Find the best app to learn French through our reviews of the most popular online programs

 French is one of the most popular second languages on Earth to learn.
 Yet, for those Francophiles that want to learn to actually speak the language, French can be a very difficult second language to master.
 As such, choosing the right language app can make or break your learning experience.
 In this guide, we break down the best language learning programs on the market to learn French, covering everything you need to know.
+If you want to read our guide to the best language learning apps for kids, then click here.

 • Price